Use and disclosure of health information

 Last revised: 24 May 2023

-It is important to consider the privacy implications of transferring health information outside Australia, as some countries have inadequate privacy standards.
-Once this personal information is disclosed in an unregulated way, it is very difficult to regain control over it.
+It is important to consider the privacy implications of transferring health information outside Australia, as some countries may not offer adequate privacy protections.
+Once personal information is disclosed in an unregulated way, it can be difficult to regain control over it.
+This includes the use of overseas data storage and processing of patient information, such as transcription and reporting services.

 Did you know you can now log your CPD with a click of a button?